RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

-# Chapter 6.1 Nested loops
+# Chapter 6.1 Nested Loops

 This chapter will discuss **nested loops in the Java language**.
 We will use **`for`** loops to **draw** different **figures** containing symbols and signs arranged in rows and columns **on the console**.
 We will use **`for` loop** and **nested loops** (loop statement inside another loop statement), **calculations** and **checks**, to print on the console simple and not so simple figures in given sizes.